 - A heart transplant may be recommended if standard treatments have not worked and heart failure symptoms are very severe.

 - Placement of a left ventricular assist device or artificial heart may be considered.

 Chronic heart failure becomes worse over time.
 Many people who have heart failure will die from the condition.
 Thinking about the type of care you may want at the end of life and discussing these issues with loved ones and your health care provider is important.

 Heart failure is most often a chronic illness, which may get worse over time.
 Some people develop severe heart failure, in which medicines, other treatments, and surgery no longer help.
 Many people are at risk for deadly heart rhythms, and may need medicines or a defibrillator.

 Call your health care provider if you have symptoms of cardiomyopathy.

 Get emergency medical help right away if you have chest pain, palpitations or fainting.

 Cardiomyopathy - dilated

 Hare JM.
 The dilated, restrictive, and infiltrative cardiomyopathies.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 68.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 68.

-Updated by: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.